irokin/GPFL/README.md

 ```
 gradle shadowjar
 ```
-The generated jar file will be in folder `build/libs`.
+The generated jar file will be at `build/libs`.

 #### Build Neo4j database from a single triple file
 Given home folder `Foo`, place your triple file in `Foo/data/` and rename the triple file to `train.txt`, then run: